lorin/systems-reading/README.md

 While it has become cliché that greater complexity creates unreliability, the actual story is more complicated...
-The essence of this robustness, and hence of complexity, is the elaboration of highly structured communication, computing, adn control networks that also create barriers to cascading failure events (quotes Carson & Doyle).
+The essence of this robustness, and hence of complexity, is the elaboration of highly structured communication, computing, and control networks that also create barriers to cascading failure events (quotes Carson & Doyle).

 The theory of Highly Optimized Tolerance suggests that systems will evolve